 Kraus-Weber Abdominal Strength Test 1

+The Kraus-Weber Abdominal Strength Test 1 assesses the strength of the abdominal and psoas muscles.
+Participants are required to perform one sit up while straight legs held raised off the ground.
 The test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness tests measuring the strength and flexibility of key postural (core) muscles.
-This abdominal test assesses the strength of the abdominal and psoas muscles.

 purpose: to assess the strength of the abdominal and psoas muscles.